PANCAKES

 The choice of your favourite pancake topping is entirely up to you.

-If you are an early bird or love to surprise your beloved, make the pancakes early; keep them warm in the oven or covered under a thick blanket.
+If you're an early bird or love to surprise your loved one, make the pancakes ahead; keep them warm in the oven or covered under a thick blanket.

 We also love to take them as a snack when going outdoors; they are delicious just on their own.

-They are excellent in your lunchbox or as a side dish with your soup.
+They are excellent on their own in your lunchbox, as a savoury wrap, or as a side dish with your soup.

 Just take spring water instead.

-And for change, you may also add a spoon of chia seeds, sesame seeds *, currants, or thin-sliced fresh apple to the batter.
+Alternatively, you can also add a spoonful of chia seeds, sesame seeds *, currants, or thinly sliced or grated fresh apple to the batter.

 Play your heart out.